-To right the ship, then-DC Publisher Dan DiDio and his editorial team came up with a plan – one that had worked for the publisher before when DC was in a similar rut, resulting in 1985's Crisis on Infinite Earths: a line-wide reboot, with new roles, and in some cases even new origins for all of its characters, great and small.
+To right the ship, then-DC publisher Dan DiDio and his editorial team came up with a plan – one that had worked for the publisher before when DC was in a similar rut, resulting in 1985's Crisis on Infinite Earths: a line-wide reboot, with new roles, and in some cases even new origins for all of its characters, great and small.
 To get there, DC planned to go back to the Crisis mythos by focusing their reboot on Barry Allen, the Silver Age Flash who had perished at the end of Crisis, and who had returned to life in a high-profile story from writer Geoff Johns a few years earlier.

 To wit, they came up with Flashpoint, a story by Johns and artist Andy Kubert in which the DC Universe would reach a "flashpoint" – a moment of change that sparks much bigger rippling effects.
-In this case, that moment of change was caused by Barry Allen traveling back in time and preventing his arch-enemy Zoom from murdering his mother, causing widespread changes to the entire DC Universe which made it all but unrecognizable to readers, and to Barry – who suddenly found himself the only person who remembered the world before he changed it.
+In this case, that moment of change was caused by Barry Allen traveling back in time and preventing his arch-enemy Zoom from murdering his mother Nora, causing widespread changes to the entire DC Universe which made it all but unrecognizable to readers, and to Barry – who suddenly found himself the only person who remembered the world before he changed it.

-In the new world, Barry finds dark reflections of many of DC's biggest heroes – most notably Wonder Woman, Aquaman, Batman, and Shazam (a familiar line-up, no?).
+In the new world, Barry finds dark reflections of many of DC's biggest heroes – most notably Wonder Woman, Aquaman, Batman, and Shazam! (a familiar line-up, no?).
 But these are not the heroes he knows from the Justice League.
 To start, Wonder Woman and Aquaman are locked in a war between Themyscira and Atlantis which consumes most of Europe, with the two mythical nations carving up territory throughout the continent while Cyborg, America's greatest hero, tries to find a way to end the conflict.

 In the midst of all this, Barry travels to the Batcave, hoping Batman will be able to help.
 And indeed he finds Batman – but not the one he expects.
 In the Flashpoint universe, Bruce Wayne was killed alongside his mother, and Thomas Wayne becomes a much older, darker Batman (keep that in mind).
 Eventually convincing Thomas that he is responsible for fundamentally changing the timeline in which they exist, Barry sets about trying to restore his powers and get to the bottom of the mystery of the new timeline.

 Teaming up with Cyborg, Barry and Thomas attempt to free the Flashpoint timeline's Superman from government captivity – a plan which ultimately fails, as the now freed Kal-El simply runs away in fear, powerless.
-The trio eventually recruit Captain Thunder – Flashpoint's version of Shazam!, in which each of his powers are controlled by a different kid, who all combine into one fully-powered hero – and Element Woman, a version of the mainstream DC character who has elemental powers akin to Metamorpho.
+The trio eventually recruits Captain Thunder – Flashpoint's version of Shazam!, in which each of his powers is controlled by a different kid, who all combine into one fully-powered hero – and Element Woman, a version of the mainstream DC character who has elemental powers akin to Metamorpho.
 Traveling to Europe to intervene in the growing Amazon/Atlantean conflict, the team learns they also have to stop Zoom from ending the timeline entirely before Barry loses his memory of the old world.

 Ultimately, the team succeeds in both missions – the world is saved and Zoom is defeated.
-But when Barry Allen enters the Speed Force to prevent the formation of the Flashpoint timeline, he encounters a mysterious woman who uses Barry's power to combine the DC Universe, the WildStorm Universe, and the Vertigo Universe, resulting in the birth of a totally new timeline closer to Barry's old one, rather than the restoration of the original DCU.
+But when Barry Allen enters the Speed Force to prevent the formation of the Flashpoint timeline, he encounters a mysterious woman Pandora who uses Barry's power to combine the DC Universe, the WildStorm Universe, and the Vertigo Universe, resulting in the birth of a totally new timeline closer to Barry's old one, rather than the restoration of the original DCU.
 The new world combines characters and plot points from all three of its component worlds – but with totally new contexts that start the whole thing over from scratch.